Pizza has a long and storied history, with the first pie generally believed to have been made some time during the 1800s in Naples, Italy.

 If you don't have a wood-fired oven, you can still achieve the artisanal characteristics by using our Authentic Wood-Fired Crusts, which are par-baked in our lava stone deck oven and ready to be topped and final baked in any oven.

 Unlike other crust types, focaccia is different in that it often is not sauced.
 This thick, bready dough is infused with herbs and brushed with olive oil before baking, then covered with cheeses, herbs and spices, and minimalistic toppings, allowing the crust’s flavor and texture to shine.
 Focaccia crust is perfect as a meal accompaniment or appetizer, but can also be used as a traditional pizza crust for a truly unique and savory flavor.

 The pizza industry has seen its fair share of groundbreaking innovation, but crust customization is arguably the biggest.
 Specialty crusts like cheese-stuffed, toasted asiago, garlic butter, honey Sriracha, and garlic parmesan have opened the door for pizzeria operators to think beyond traditional pizza dough and develop one-of-a-kind options.
 With a custom crust, operators can kick up the flavor and distinguish their brand with flavorful recipes that are unique to their pizzerias.

-Ready to start experimenting with some different crust varieties?
-We can help!
+Depends on your operation’s goals and customers’ preferences.
+We recommend experimenting with different crust varieties, and we are here to help!
 At Alive & Kickin’, we're passionate about pizza, just like you.
 We've been making pizza dough for more than a quarter century and know we have what you need to enhance your menu, bolster your brand, and keep customers coming back for more.
 Learn more about crust varieties we offer in the Alive & Kickin' Pizza Crust Product Overview Guide.